Vaccines for Dogs

 Why does my dog need to be revaccinated?

-In most properly vaccinated dogs, the immunity should last more than one year, and often several years.
-However, immunity does decline with time and this decline rate varies between individuals.
-To maintain the best protection against infectious diseases, revaccinations have proven very successful.
-As vaccines are improved over time, some do not need to be given as often, depending on individual circumstances.
 Most dogs with low-risk lifestyles can be vaccinated every three years with the core vaccines and as needed for any non-core vaccines (most non-core vaccines require annual boosters).
 Your veterinarian will discuss the need and frequency of booster vaccinations for your dog based on your dog’s needs and lifestyle.

 How long does it take a vaccine to produce immunity?

-Within a few hours of vaccination, the earliest phases of the immune response are being stimulated.
-It usually requires 10 to 14 days before a reasonable level of protection is established.
+Within a few hours of vaccination, the earliest phases of the immune response are stimulated.
+It is usually 10 to 14 days before a reasonable level of protection is established.
 Killed vaccines may not provide adequate protection until after the second dose.
 In young puppies, maternal antibodies may hinder protection until later in the vaccine series.
 Therefore, it is advisable to keep even a vaccinated puppy away from dogs or puppies of unknown vaccination history until it has finished its vaccination course.

 Why is the same amount of vaccine given to a small dog and a large dog?